-Market planning is the process of organizing and defining the marketing aim of a company and gathering strategies and tactics to achieve them.
+Market planning is the process of organizing and defining the marketing aims of a company and gathering strategies and tactics to achieve them.
 A solid marketing plan should consist of the company’s value proposition, information regarding its target market or customers, a comparative positioning of its competitors in the market, promotion strategies, distribution channels, and budget allocated for the plan.
-All relevant teams in the organization should refer to its marketing plan.
+All relevant teams in the organization should refer to the marketing plan.

 Market Planning for Small Businesses

 Over the last few decades, more individuals have been starting a journey as a small business entrepreneur.
-Unfortunately, many fail to reflect upon their marketing strategy and plan.
+Unfortunately, many fail to reflect on their marketing strategy and plan.
 Like other things in a project, marketing the organization is an essential decision that starts with a plan every time.
 In order to get noticed in the market with a unique and consistent promotional strategy, becoming knowledgeable about market planning and its facets is crucial.

 Stages of Market Planning